CHRONOLAW PRIVACY POLICY

 5.1 Third-Party Service Providers

-We share data with service providers who perform services on our behalf:
+We share data with service providers who perform services on our behalf.
+For a detailed list including data categories, locations, and data terms links, see our AI Sub-Processors page.

 Infrastructure and Hosting:

-• Render: Backend hosting and computing (US-only data centers)
+• Amazon Web Services (AWS): Backend application hosting (ECS Fargate), networking, and related cloud infrastructure (US-only data centers)

 • Vercel: Frontend hosting and CDN (US-only data centers)